torsor-io/yaw/README.md

 > yaw algebraic way

-In terms of [Euler angles](https://en.wikipedia.org/wiki/Euler_angles), `yaw` is (aspirationally) the direction we want to head.
-Not content with this humblebrag, it also stands for `yaw algebraic way`, a [backronym](https://en.wikipedia.org/wiki/Backronym) which is not only [recursive](https://en.wikipedia.org/wiki/Recursive_acronym), but
+In terms of [Euler angles](https://en.wikipedia.org/wiki/Euler_angles), `yaw` is (aspirationally!) the direction we want to be heading.
+In case this seems presumptuous, it also stands for `yaw algebraic way`, a [backronym](https://en.wikipedia.org/wiki/Backronym) which is not only [recursive](https://en.wikipedia.org/wiki/Recursive_acronym), but
 *self-conjugating*, since `yaw⁻¹` = `way`.
 Someone had too much time on their hands.